Live-in care and visiting home care in Hayes

 Expertly trained carers in Hayes

 Regardless of whether the individuals we employ to become cares have experience in the care industry or not, we look for people who are kind, compassionate and will go the extra mile for their customers.
 It’s these qualities that make our carers some of the best in the field.
 Paired with award-winning training that covers personal care, dementia, manual handling, medication and more – it allows us to guarantee that you will always be in the best hands with our brilliant carers.

 As a national provider of home care, we are closely monitored by the Care Quality Commission (CQC), who ensure we follow the safest and latest practices and that our services our responsive and effective.
 Being regulated by the industry leading body means that we will always deliver what we say we will deliver and have only the best solutions for all of our customers.

 The training team made the training so interesting, fun, and most of all, showed me that I am capable of caring for others.

 |Bromley Common||Hayes||Eden Park|

 Find out more about care in Hayes

-You can also pop in and visit Hannah and the team at the branch on Walden Parade in Bromley, Monday to Friday any time between 8:30am and 5:30pm.
+You can also pop in and visit the team at the branch on Walden Parade in Bromley, Monday to Friday any time between 8:30am and 5:30pm.
 They’ll be happy to discuss the different care options available to you, or even arrange to come and visit you in your own home.